effozen/eslint-plugin-fsd-lint/README.md

 ## 📖 Introduction

-`eslint-plugin-fsd-lint` is an ESLint plugin that enforces best practices for Feature-Sliced Design (FSD) architecture.
+`eslint-plugin-fsd-lint` is an ESLint plugin that enforces best practices for Feature-Sliced Design (FSD) architecture.<br/>
 It is fully **compatible with ESLint 9+** and follows the modern **Flat Config format**, ensuring seamless integration into modern JavaScript and TypeScript projects.

 ### ✨ Why use this plugin?